melothenomad/melothenomad/README.md

 <p align="left">

-I’m a analytical professional, passionate about innovation and technology.
+I’m an analytical professional, passionate about innovation and technology.
 I started in marketing early on, learning design standards and studying Advertising at the top university in my hometown.

 I’ve always felt comfortable developing campaigns, but I knew I needed more to grow as a professional, so I sharpened my skills at ESPM, São Paulo’s leading school for innovation, marketing, and design.